SethRobertson/GitBestPractices/0main.md

 properly (as opposed to the hidden history with implicit blame of rebase).

-You can make this the default with the "branch.<name>.rebase" configuration option (and more practically, by the "branch.autosetuprebase" configuration option).
+You can make this the default with the "branch.&lt;name&gt;.rebase" configuration option (and more practically, by the "branch.autosetuprebase" configuration option).
 See [man git-config](http://jk.gs/git-config.html).